Author: Cookie Madness

 - 1 cup raisins (optional)

 - In a small bowl, combine 1/4 cup of the warm milk, the yeast, and a pinch of the sugar.
-Stir to soften and dissolve some of the yeast.
+Stir to dissolve the yeast.
 It may not bubble at this point.

 - Combine the remaining warm milk, butter and sugar in the bowl of a stand mixer.
 Stir in the egg, vanilla, zest and salt – you can use the paddle or a spoon.
 Add the yeast mixture and 3 1/2 cups of flour and stir until very well mixed but still sticky.
 Attach the dough hook, and with mixer on medium-low speed, add the remaining flour, gradually (about ½ cup at a time), until the dough is thick and stretchy.
 Continue beating with the dough hook for about 3 to 5 more minutes or until the dough is smooth and you pull it.
 It should be fairly easy to handle, but should not feel dry.

 - Make the filling by mixing the sugar, cinnamon and flour together in a bowl.
 In another bowl, mix together the egg and water.

 - When dough has risen, brush the dough with a little remaining egg mixture being careful not to deflate it.
 Bake the bread in a preheated 350°F oven for about 45 minutes, tenting the loaves with aluminum foil for the final 20 minutes if needed.
 Remove the loaves from the oven, and after about 10 minutes, remove loaves from the pans.
 Let cool.

 To make cinnamon toast thins, cut the free-form loaf into thin slices and lay them on a parchment lined baking sheet.
 Brush slices lightly with a mixture of melted butter and oil, then sprinkle with cinnamon sugar.
 Bake for 45 to 50 minutes or until slices appear dry.
 Let cool.
 They should crisp as they cool.